JessyJP/PythonAutoEndComment/Readme.md

 ## TODO
-[ ] Improve multi-depth continuation.
-Currently it's keeping track of only one level.
-Because the last keyword gets overwritten by the time the block closes.
-Maybe keep one continuation keyword per level.
+[ ] Improve inline block recognition where an ending tag is unnecessary.